citusdata/pgmasq/README.md

 `CREATE TEMPORARY TABLE` is not supported as the parser on the hot standby cannot see the temporary table.

-Multi-statement transactions of the form `BEGIN; [DDL on table X]; [SELECT/DML on table X]; COMMIT;` will create a *deadlock*, since the DDL will take an exclusive lock, which will prevent the parser from proceeding with the SELECT/DML.
+Multi-statement transactions of the form `BEGIN; [DDL on table X]; [SELECT/DML on table X]; COMMIT;` may create an *undetectable deadlock*, since the DDL will take an exclusive lock when it gets replicated, which will cause the parser to block when processing the SELECT/DML.